NikVis01/lovable-tool/README.md

 ### Lovable Candidate Knowledge Graph

 Build and visualize a candidate knowledge graph backed by Neo4j + GDS with sentence-transformer embeddings and clean community detection.
-See similary between candidates and generated ideal profiles based off of job opening descriptions.
+See similary between candidates and generated ideal profiles based on job opening descriptions.
+Built as an R&D project for candidate matching and recruitment at Lovable 6-7th September.

 image.png